It is also present in an individual without any kind of deformity in the auditory nerve, middle, external or inner ear.

 1. Auditory Stimulation

 Hearing devices restore the auditory function by increasing the volume of external sound.
 And also increasing the amplification of auditory stimulation which your brain receives.

-Therefore, cause reconstitution of the central nervous system of a person.
+Therefore, it causes the reconstitution of the central nervous system of a person.

 2. Masking Effect